Arkmere/FDMS/STATE.md

 inheritance semantics
 WTC current / max semantics implemented

-Formations are usable, but formation continuation / expansion remains a V1 workstream.
+Formations are usable, but formation continuation / expansion remains a V1 workstream and is now the next active feature area.

-4) Settled post-10.1 timing / interaction baseline
+4) Settled timing / interaction baseline

 The following cluster is complete and should not be casually reopened unless Stuart reports a regression.